 Resolutions are useless without an action plan.

 A new year always offers so much hope for the future.
-But let's face it, 2020 was a difficult, challenging, hard year.
+But let's face it, the last few years have been challenging.

 Resolutions have gotten a bad rap lately.
 Resolutions aren't the problem, it's not having an action plan with steps to get the desired results.
 That's the problem!
 Resolution means "the act of solving", "the solution to a

 problem", or "a firm decision to do or not do something".
 When we make resolutions, we should actively be trying to solve a problem.
 Sounds good to me!!!

 So, should we give up on our goals and dreams?
 No, I don't think so!!!